-As of this half term, we will be learning Spanish at Greenside!
-This is a very exciting opportunity for all staff and children.
+At Greenside, our main language is Spanish.
 Children in Key Stage two will have weekly Spanish lessons and children in Key Stage one and Early Years will learn key phrases in Spanish.
 They will also still be lucky enough to enjoy language themed days each term.

 If you would like to practise your Spanish skills at home, why not try these websites to help you?